zachboth/the-vanual/_posts/2015-01-08-preparation.markdown

 #### <span class="number"><span>4</span></span> Clean entire van thoroughly

 Before you paint, make sure every surface is spotless.
-Broom and vacuum the dust.
+Sweep and vacuum the dust.
 Then take soap and water to scrub everything clean.
-My shoes can get pretty dirty so I took the precaution of wearing disposable booties during the final steps of cleaning.
+My shoes can get pretty dirty so I took the precaution of wearing disposable booties during cleaning and painting.

 <div class="flexslider article-slider">
 <ul class="slides">